TarunISCO/MyTextEdit/README.md

 # MyTextEdit
-Basic Text editor using Python and TKinter
+A very basic Text editor using Python and TKinter working to enhance it as much as possible